City Group: History

 City Group was established by Fazlur Rahman, a business magnate in the private sector of Bangladesh.
 City Group began on 6 February 1972 as a mustard oil company venture.
-After its first successful project, City Group invested in new fields, including manufacturing, industry and trading.
+After its first project, City Group invested in new fields, including manufacturing, industry and trading.
 More enterprises were established in the early 1990s; these included consumer goods, foods, steel, printing & packaging, shipping, power and energy, shares and securities, insurance, media, and healthcare.

-On 4 October 2017, the Government of Bangladesh approved the export of 57,273 tones of Sugar by Deshbandhu Group and City Group.
+On 4 October 2017, the government of Bangladesh approved the export of 57,273 tones of sugar by Deshbandhu Group and City Group.

 City Hi-Tech Park

-City Group is planning to build a Hi-Tech Park in Demra, Dhaka which will be biggest Hi-Tech park developed by a private company.
-Total investment target is 50 Billion BDT and expecting to create 15,000 jobs.
-The park to be built in on 115 acres of land area in Demra.

-The park will be used to manufacture technology products such as microprocessors, chips, circuits, mobile phones and laptops.
-The investors of the park will get government facilities fast and also one stop service from the authority.
+City Group plans to build a Hi-Tech Park in Demra, Dhaka which would be the biggest hi-tech park developed by a private company.
+The park is intended to be used to manufacture technology products such as microprocessors, chips, circuits, mobile phones and laptops.